mdondrup/Porechop/README.md

-My porechop version with updated adapter sequences as of February 2024.
+My porechop fork with updated adapter sequences as of February 2024.
+This is my personal version for running Snakemake pipelines and I'm not going to support it in any way.

 Install with pip (from GitHub): `pip3 install git+https://github.com/mdondrup/Porechop.git`